 Click on the picture of the item to read more

-Rhodiola rosea (also known as Golden Root, Roseroot and Arctic root) is a perennial that grows in the wild in the mountains of Siberia, Central Europe and North America.
+Rhodiola Rosea (also known as Golden Root, Roseroot, and Arctic root) is a perennial that grows in the wild in the mountains of Siberia, Central Europe, and North America.
 The plant is found only in a severe alpine climate and grows very slow.
 Its underground parts (rhizomes with roots) are used as medicinal raw material.
-Due to its slow growing pattern it can take up to a decade before the raw roots are suitable for medicinal use.
+Due to its slow-growing pattern, it can take up to a decade before the natural Rhodiola roots are becoming suitable for therapeutic use.
 The plant has been categorized as an adaptogen by Russian researchers in the early 50s due to its reported ability to increase resistance and support the adaptation of the body and its inner workings to a variety of chemical, biological, and physical stressors.

 Roseroot has traditionally been used widely in Russia and Asia.
-Traditional folk medicine used R. rosea to increase physical endurance, work productivity, longevity, resistance to altitude sickness and to treat fatigue, depression, anaemia, impotence, gastro-intestinal ailments, infections and disorders of the nervous system.
-In some mountain villages in Siberia, a bouquet of the roots is still given to couples prior to marriage to enhance fertility and assure the birth of healthy children.
+Traditional folk medicine used R. Rosea to increase physical endurance, work productivity, longevity, resistance to altitude sickness, and to treat fatigue, depression, anemia, impotence, gastrointestinal ailments, infections, and disorders of the nervous system.
+In some mountain villages in Siberia, a bouquet of the roots is still given to couples before marriage to enhance fertility and assure the birth of healthy children.
 In Central Asia, R. rosea tea was the most effective treatment for colds and flu during severe winters.
 Mongolian doctors prescribed it for tuberculosis and cancer.
 For centuries only family members knew where to gather the wild ‘golden roots’ and the methods of extraction.
-Siberians secretly transported the herb down ancient trails to the Caucasian mountains where it was traded for Georgian wines, fruits, garlic and honey.
+Siberians secretly transported the herb down ancient trails to the Caucasian mountains, where it was traded for Georgian wines, fruits, garlic, and honey.
 Chinese emperors sent expeditions to Siberia to bring back the ‘Golden root’ for medicinal preparations.

 Clinical studies, undertaken since the early 50s, have proved the plants’ reputation.
 Rhodiola extract was shown to be beneficial in conditions such as nervous exhaustion, chronic fatigue, various types of neuroses, anorexia, irritability, chronic headaches, insomnia, and attention deficit.
-It is currently regarded as one of the most active adaptogens and it is specially recommended for sportsmen, hard-working people, convalescents and elderly people.
+It is currently regarded as one of the most active adaptogens and it is especially recommended for sportsmen, hard-working people, convalescents, and elderly people.

 Based on the documented pharmacological effects and its safe use, the commercial interest for Rhodiola-based products has quickly increased worldwide.
 The slow development of the plant and the growing demand from the herbal ‘industry’ has resulted in a rapid diminution of its natural sites.
-To protect the wild-growing plant and to meet the demands of the phyto-pharmaceutical industry entrepreneurs in Poland, Sweden, Finland and parts of the former Soviet-Union have started cultivating it.
-However, it proved not to be easy to obtain raw material of a uniform high quality from cultivated plants.
+To protect the wild-growing plant and to meet the needs of the phytopharmaceutical industry entrepreneurs in Poland, Sweden, Finland, and parts of the former Soviet-Union have started cultivating it.
+However, it proved not to be easy to obtain raw material of uniformly high quality from cultivated plants.

 The yield and quality of the raw material is strongly affected by climatic and soil conditions.
-Plants grown in e.g. central Poland were characterized by a higher weight of the roots but these roots contained a lower content of rosavin and salidroside (the main active components) when compared with those grown in southern Poland (a mountain area).
-Post-production of the raw material (stabilisation and extraction methods) also distinctly affected the quality of the obtained extracts.
+A higher weight of the roots characterized plants grown in e.g. central Poland.
+Still, these roots contained a lower content of rosavin and salidroside (the main active components) when compared with those grown in southern Poland (a mountain area).
+Post-production of the raw material (stabilization and extraction methods) also distinctly affected the quality of the obtained extracts.

 Several extracts are produced and sold in the form of capsules and tablets.
 Dried raw roots from a wild plant, however, are vastly superior to the processed and standardized derivatives that can be found in drugstores.

-The effects of Rhodiola have been studied in particular in Russia, where since the early 50s several projects were started, all with the goal to find and utilize natural ‘super-foods’ that would give the Russian people (in particular the military and the Olympic athletes) an unbeatable advantage compared to their peers.
-Rhodiola extracts were given to the Russian cosmonauts to increase their resistance to stress, e.g. Sometimes unorthodox and unethical methods were used, to get results quickly.
+The scientist in Russia have carefully studied the effects of Rhodiola.
+In the early 50s, several projects were launched to find and utilize natural ‘super-foods’ that would give the Russian people (in particular the military and the Olympic athletes) an unbeatable advantage compared to their peers.
+Rhodiola extracts were given to the Russian cosmonauts to increase their resistance to stress.
+Sometimes unorthodox and unethical methods were used to get results quickly.

-This was studied using a proofreading test in healthy students.
-The students took a 5 minute proofreading test before and then 1, 2, 3, 4, 6, 8 and 24 hours after taking either a Rhodiola preparation (either 10 drops of Rhodiola extract or 2.5 mg of salidroside) or a placebo.
+Studies were using a proofreading test in healthy students.
+The students took a 5-minute proofreading test before and then 1, 2, 3, 4, 6, 8, and 24 hours after receiving either a Rhodiola preparation (either ten drops of Rhodiola extract or 2.5 mg of salidroside) or a placebo.

-One hour after the administration of the Rhodiola extract the number of mistakes (per 1,000 characters corrected) dropped by 56% compared to the control group.
-These effects persisted for four hours, after which the number of errors increased but to a lesser degree than in the control group.
-The number of characters read was 5 -7 % higher than in the control group.
+One hour after the administration of the Rhodiola extract, the number of mistakes (per 1,000 characters corrected) dropped by 56% compared to the control group.
+These effects persisted for four hours.
+After that, the number of errors increased, however to a lesser degree than in the control group.
+The number of characters reads was 5 -7 % higher than in the control group.